HossamAbubakr/TPManager/README.md

 #### Important Note:

 Alongside authenticating the user with a base64 encrypted password.
-all subsequent **actions** require an ever changing session key to be grabbed and submitted as an end pramater. for Ex.
+all subsequent **actions** require an ever changing session key to be grabbed and submitted as an end parameter. for Ex.
 ```
 http://192.168.1.1/wlcfg.wl?wlSsidIdx=0&wlEnbl=1&wlSsid=MyNewWifiName&2529419906
 ```